When Poisonous Spiders Bite

 mouth parts aren't strong enough to bite through human skin.

-There are 2 types of spiders found in the United States that can cause illness in
+There are 2 types of spiders found in the U.S. that can cause illness in people.
+One

-people.
-One type is the widow spider.
+type is the widow spider.
 The black widow is the best known.
-The other
+The other type is the

-type is the recluse spider.
+recluse spider.
 The brown recluse is the best known.
-A bite by either
+A bite by either type usually

-type usually is not deadly, but it may make a person very sick.
-It's important to
+isn't deadly, but it may make a person very sick.
+It's important to get quick medical

-You may not notice a bite by either a black widow or a brown recluse spider may at
+You may not notice a bite by either a black widow or a brown recluse spider at first.

-first.
-The bite is usually described as feeling like a pinprick or a light sting.
+The bite is often described as feeling like a pinprick or a light sting.

 Children and spider bites